Up to 60% off sofas & mattresses — limited‑time deals.

 FAQs

-Which model isolated partner movement best?
+Which model handled partner movement best?

-Which one felt most “budget-friendly” without feeling cheap?
+Which one felt most budget-friendly without feeling cheap?

-Bedford Plush delivered the best value comfort.
+Bedford Plush delivered the best value comfort in this lineup.

-Do any of these have washable covers?
+Do any of these have a washable cover?

 Previous post